 version of 1 Kings 17.

-An illustration page is available for readers to double check my claims
+An illustration page [no longer exists] was available for readers to double check my claims

 [Here the objector provides a helpful page of images of pages from the relevant texts.
 I will have to illustrate, and I hope not to diminish his intended force of the illustration]